surniaulula/wpsso-wc-metadata/readme.txt

 == Description ==

-Easily include the following information fields in the WooCommerce "Product data" metabox and in the purchase page "Additional information" section:
+Easily include the following information in the WooCommerce "Product data" metabox and "Additional information" purchase page section:

 * GTIN
 * GTIN-8